 - Conduct giveaways and unique contests.
 Use holidays and sales cycles to influence your giveaways.
 Don’t be afraid to have fun with it.

 - Promote discounts and giveaways in social media advertisements.

-- Stagger content and do not post duplicates.
-Duplicate content is not just bad for SEO, it’s a waste on social media.
+- Stagger content and don’t post duplicates.
+Duplicate content is not just bad for SEO; it’s also a waste on social media.
 Even if it’s just changing a few words, make sure you’re not constantly posting the same content on different platforms.

 - Listen to customer feedback and make an effort to truly understand your audience.